FunderburkM/CMEngineOptionsDocs/README.md

 ### Initialization Settings

 You can specify in which circumstances should modules get disabled.
-For example, while testing in Editor, you may not want the input system to automatically load rebinding input settings.
+For example, while testing in Editor or in debug mode, you may not want the graphic system to automatically load and apply graphical settings.
 ![Initiation](Resources/Basics/SS_ProjSettings_Init.JPG)
 ![Initiation2](Resources/Basics/SS_ProjSettings_Init2.JPG)